ankit-prabhavak/FaceRecognitionUnifiedInterfaceTechnoloy/README.md

 # Project Details: Flask Authentication with Face Recognition

 ## Overview
 This Flask application offers a flexible and secure user authentication system.
 It supports two types of login methods: traditional username/password authentication and a more innovative face recognition system using webcam images.
-The system integrates both methods to provide users with multiple ways to securely access the platform.
+The system integrates both methods to provide users with multiple ways to securely access the platform.It is very efficient application for the user aunthentication.

 ## Features
 - **User Registration**: Users can register by entering personal details and uploading a profile image.
 The image is processed for face recognition.